All Products

 • For a pay-as-you-go disk, the new capacity takes effect immediately after the disk is resized, and the disk is billed on a pay-as-you-go basis for the new capacity.

-If you have purchased storage capacity units, they are automatically applied to offset the bills of pay-as-you-go disks.
+If you purchased storage capacity units, they are automatically used to offset the bills of pay-as-you-go disks.
 For more information, see Block storage devices.